Mount Pilchuck State Park

 Grab a snack and some water, and pat yourself on the back.
 You just climbed 2,300 vertical feet.
 Chat with other hikers, and peruse the interpretive panels describing the original 1918 fire lookout, the current lookout built in 1942, staffed until 1961 and restored by the Everett Mountaineers in 1989.
 Having rested a bit, you'll be fortified for the spectacular descent.

-Mount Pilchuck State Park is a 1,893-acre day-use park that features mountainous alpine terrain with diverse scenic and recreation attractions.
-The park begins on Forest Service land an thus requires a Northwest Forest or America the Beautiful pass.
+Mount Pilchuck State Park is a 1,903-acre day-use park that features mountainous alpine terrain with diverse scenic and recreation attractions.
+The park begins on Forest Service land and thus requires a Northwest Forest or America the Beautiful pass.
 The park's main attraction is the trail to the summit and fire lookout.
-The trail begins at 3,100 feet above sea level and and climbs to 5,324 feet above sea level.
+The trail begins at 3,100 feet above sea level and climbs to 5,324 feet above sea level.
 The trail is usually covered with snow until early to midsummer.

-The area currently is managed in partnership with the USFS and Everett Mountaineers.
-The Forest Service maintains the trail and trailhead, and State Parks and the Mountaineers maintain the historic lookout building.
+The lookout tower was rebuilt in 1942, and in 1989, the Everett Mountaineers were instrumental in renovating the structure, recruiting more than 100 volunteers to lend 10,000 hours of service.
+The area is currently managed as a partnership with the U.S. Forest Service (USFS) and the Everett Mountaineers.
+The USFS maintains the trail and trailhead, and State Parks and the Mountaineers maintain the historic lookout building.